Basil Manly Jr.: Early life and education

 Basil Manly Jr. was born December 19, 1825, in Edgefield District, South Carolina to Basil Manly Sr. (1798–1868), a prominent Baptist preacher and educator.
-He and his family moved to Tuscaloosa, Alabama, when Manly Jr. was 12 years old, as his father served as president of the University of Alabama (1837–1855) for nearly 20 years.
-He grew up in a planter's family, as his father owned 40 slaves and supported the institution of slavery.
+He and his family moved to Tuscaloosa, Alabama, when Manly Jr. was 12 years old, as his father was president of the University of Alabama (1837–1855) for nearly 20 years.
+He grew up in a planter's family; his father enslaved 40 people.
 In Tuscaloosa, Manly Jr. was baptized at age 14 after reading a biography of Jonathan Edwards.
 He graduated from the University of Alabama in 1843.

 He was licensed by the Baptist church to preach the gospel at age nineteen.
 He enrolled at Newton Theological Institution in Massachusetts.
 In 1845 after the Southern Baptist Convention was formed, Manly Jr. transferred to Princeton Theological Seminary.

 His father had drafted the "Alabama Resolutions", which formed part of the case for separation of the convention from northern churches.
 The Newton seminary was affiliated with the rival Northern Baptist Convention at a time of deepening sectional strife prior to the American Civil War.

 Manly graduated from Princeton in 1847.
 He married Charlotte Whitfield Smith in 1852 and they had two sons and a daughter.
 He remarried in 1869 to Harriet Summers Hair, and they had one son.